Skip to main content

 Lessons Learned

-Documented insights from programmes identifying what worked, what did not work, and why, with actionable specificity.
+Documented insights from programs identifying what worked, what did not work, and why, with actionable specificity.

 Definition